RichWellum/ddos/README.md

 and most importantly `non-active` flows are removed.
 We only care about live and active flows.
 This is not a historical flow inspection.

-Now that we have only active byte counts for the protocols and applications we care about, the percentage change between the current data and the last data is calculated.
+Now that we have only **active byte** counts for the protocols and applications we care about, the percentage change between the current data and the last data is calculated.
 If this percentage change is higher than `dos_threshold` then a warning is triggered.
 And if more than `dos_spike` warnings are seen in the last five queries, an alert is triggered.

-The alerts are saved in an output log file.
+The alerts and warnings are saved in an output log files.

 ## Setup